data-creative/us-income-and-affordability/README.md

  + http://bl.ocks.org/mbostock/4060606
  + https://github.com/mbostock/d3/wiki/Arrays#d3_map

-> LESSON: It is not methodologically sound to aggregate measures across household types (i.e. to calculate the mean or median of all household types within a given geography).
+> NOTE: It is not methodologically sound to aggregate measures across household types (i.e. to calculate the mean or median of all household types within a given geography).